Brightspace/lms-version-actions/get-lms-release/README.md

 # Get LMS Release Action

-This GitHub action pulls the active development release version of the LMS from Rally for use in other automation.
+This GitHub action retrieves the active development release version of the LMS for use in other automation.

 ## Using the Action